MohamedGouda99/sprints_final_project/Readme.md

 # Step 4: Build and Push Docker Images to ECR

+# Deploying Your Application with Docker Images and Amazon ECR

-To deploy your application, you need to build Docker images and push them to your Amazon Elastic Container Registry (ECR) repository.
-Follow these steps:
+To deploy your application, you will need to build Docker images and push them to your Amazon Elastic Container Registry (ECR) repository.
+Follow the steps below to complete the process.

 ## Prerequisites

+Before you begin, ensure you have the following prerequisites in place:

-1. Ensure you have the AWS CLI installed and configured with the necessary credentials.
+1. Install and configure the AWS CLI with the necessary credentials.

 2. Make sure Docker is installed on your local machine.

 ## Building and Pushing Docker Images

+Follow these steps to build your Docker images and push them to your ECR repository:

 1. **Retrieve ECR Repository URL:**

    Go to your AWS Management Console and locate your ECR repository.
-Make a note of its URL.
+Take note of its URL.

 2. **Log in to ECR:**